-RESOLUTION NO. M- 024-23
+RESOLUTION NO. M-025-23

-RESOLUTION OF THE BOARD OF TRUSTEES OF THE SAN MATEO COUNTY MOSQUITO AND VECTOR CONTROL DISTRICT AUTHORIZING AGREEMENT WITH UMPQUA BANK COMEMRCIAL CARD PROGRAM
+RESOLUTION OF THE BOARD OF TRUSTEES OF THE SAN MATEO COUNTY MOSQUITO AND VECTOR CONTROL DISTRICT AUTHORIZING AGREEMENT WITH UMPQUA BANK COMMERCIAL CARD PROGRAM

-WHEREAS, Credit cards and purchasing cards are mechanisms for purchasing goods and services for the convenience of the S an M at e o County Mosquito and Vector Control District (District).
-WHEREAS, the UMPQUA BANK has negotiated with District provide a Purchasing Card Program for vendor payments, purchasing, travel or fleet transactions, and
+WHEREAS, Credit cards and purchasing cards are mechanisms for purchasing goods and services for the convenience of the San Mateo County Mosquito and Vector Control District (District).
+WHEREAS, the UMPQUA BANK has negotiated with the District to provide a Purchasing Card Program for vendor payments, purchasing, travel or fleet transactions, and

-WHEREAS, UMPQUA BANK requires an application for credit approval, a resolution by the District Governing Board, and District's policy and procedures regarding the use of the credit cards; and
+WHEREAS, UMPQUA BANK requires an application for credit approval, a resolution by the District Governing Board, and the District's policy and procedures regarding the use of credit cards; and